SgnvJaber/ness-elevation-java-Web-And-Api-Test/README.md

 This file contains the configuration needed to run the program.
 ### Dependencies

-*The main dependencies are containd in the Poem file,to fully run the tests which were conducted
+*The main dependencies are containd in the Pom file,to fully run the tests which were conducted

 ### Executing program